Correlations between two vortices in dry active matter

 \section{Model}

 We consider a two dimensional ABM \cite{fily2012athermal,marchetti2016minimal} model, composed of $N$ soft disks of diameter $\sigma$, and an intrinsic velocity $v_0$ (self-propulsion).
-They are placed in a square box of size $L$, in which two identical circular obstacles (disks) of diameter $D$ are fixed at positions $(L/2\pm(\delta+D)/2,L/2)$, where, the gap $\delta$ is the shortest distance between them (see Fig. \ref{fig:Top10}).
+The two identical circular obstacles, each with diameter $D$, are positioned such that their centers are located at $L/2\pm (\delta+D)/2$ along the x-axis.
+Here, $\delta$ represents the shortest distance between the obstacles, referred to as the gap (see Fig. \ref{fig:Top10}).

-The disks interact through a linear spring force law $\textbf{F}_{ij}=\kappa(d_{ij}-r_{ij})\hat{\textbf{r}}_{ij}$ for $d_{ij} > r_{ij}$, $\textbf{F}_{ij}=0$ otherwise, where $r_{ij}=|\textbf{r}_{i}-\textbf{r}_{j}|$ is distance between particles $i$ and $j$, $\kappa$ is the spring stiffness, and $d_{ij}=\sigma$; for the disk-obstacle interaction, we use the same force law, but with $d_{ij}=\frac{1}{2}(\sigma+D)$ and stiffness $\kappa_{obs}=200\kappa$ in order to approach the rigid body limit.
+The disks interact through a linear spring force law $\textbf{F}_{ij}=\kappa(d_{ij}-r_{ij})\hat{\textbf{r}}_{ij}$ for $d_{ij} > r_{ij}$, $\textbf{F}_{ij}=0$ otherwise, where $r_{ij}=|\textbf{r}_{i}-\textbf{r}_{j}|$ is distance between particles $i$ and $j$, $\kappa$ is the spring stiffness, and $d_{ij}=\sigma$; for the disk-obstacle interaction, we use the same force law, but with $d_{ij}=\frac{1}{2}(\sigma+D)$ and stiffness $\kappa_{obs}=20\kappa$ in order to approach the rigid body limit.